AdobeDocs/commerce-learn.en/help/api-mesh/graphql-multiple-source.md

 ## Video content

-* How complex product attributes can be stitched together from several sources
+* How Complex Custom Attributes API schema from a second source can override the default source schema
-* Modifying the api mesh configuration
+* Modifying the api mesh configuration to account for the second overriding schema
-* How to identify errors such as spaces in the name
+* How to troubleshoots errors that might occur in the process like naming conflict, schema availability and other SDL syntax
 * Example of common errors after attempts to stitch schemas
 * Rebuilding the api mesh after edits
-* Saving changes to git
+* Saving changes to git after modifying API Mesh config

 >[!VIDEO](https://video.tv.adobe.com/v/3414125)